-The names of all participating writers on the production shall not be revealed to the Arbitration Committee.
+The identity of all participating writers and any functions they performed on the production, other than as writers, shall not be revealed to the Arbitration Committee.
 Writers will be identified to the Arbitration Committee only as "Writer A," "Writer B," etc., such designations to reflect the order in which the participating writers wrote.